I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 Once again, in small business-friendly places, it will be easier to apply.
 So where you live will make a big difference in how you apply.

 Some places allow you to apply online.
-Others you can mail in a form.
+For others, you can mail in a form.
 (These are my favorite because I can do them in soft pants on my couch!)
 But some you’ll have to put on real pants and head down to City Hall to make it happen.

 How much will your permits and licenses cost?